whage/thesis/thesis.md

 Static languages usually don't allow rebinding a variable to an object of a different type during run-time.
 This is what makes static type checking possible (and effective). [@py-s-vs-d]

-> Even statically checked languages usually need to perform tests at run time to achieve safety. [...]
-> The fact that a language is statically checked does not necessarily mean that execution can proceed entirely blindly.
-> [@cardelli-96, p.
-3]

 ### Advantages of static languages